anastop/multinet/README.md

    }
    ```

-   - `multinet_base_dir` is the location inside the machines where deployment
+   - `multinet_base_dir` is the location that the repository was cloned in the master node.
-      files will be copied.
-This location is common for all participating machines

-__TODO__: this explanation is not valid, it needs clarification

    - `master_ip` is the IP address of the machine where the master will run
    - `master_port` is the port where the master listens for REST requests
      from external client applications